My e-mail address is

 How to make sure I don't read your e-mail: We all know reading e-mail can take a lot of time.
 To help me save time, you can send me e-mail in a way that will almost certainly ensure that I won't read it.

 E-mail me from an unknown address.
-If you are e-mailing from an @mun.ca address or some address that is in my address book, it will go to my white-list and I'll probably read it.
+If you are e-mailing from an @mun.ca address or some address that is in my address book, I'll probably read it.
 So please do me a favour: e-mail me from some address you've never e-mailed me from before.

 So do me a favour: don't include these keywords in your subject line.
 Otherwise, I will almost certainly read your message.